Foreskin care and penis care

 The loose skin covering the end of the penis is called the foreskin.
 It covers the glans (head) of the penis.

-You don’t need to do anything special to care for the foreskin during infancy or childhood.
+You don’t need to do anything special to care for your child’s foreskin during infancy or childhood.
 You don’t need to pull it back for cleaning.
-If your child does pull back the foreskin in the bath or shower, that’s fine – but it’s not needed.
+But it’s OK if your child does pull back the foreskin in the bath or shower.

-Once your child goes through puberty and can easily pull back the foreskin, it’s good for your child to do this in the bath or shower for cleaning.
-If your child can’t pull back the foreskin or has concerns about it, you should take them to see your GP.
+Once the foreskin moves easily over the penis, it’s good for your child to pull it back in the bath or shower for cleaning.
+If your child can’t pull back the foreskin or has concerns about it, you should take your child to see your GP.

 At any age, it’s important for your child to know that the foreskin always needs to be put back to cover the head of the penis.